aws/sagemaker-training-toolkit/TRAINING_IN_DETAIL.rst

    FROM mxnet/python

-   # install SageMaker Containers and SageMaker MXNet Container
+   # install SageMaker Training Toolkit and SageMaker MXNet Container
-   RUN pip install sagemaker-containers sagemaker_mxnet_container
+   RUN pip install sagemaker-training-toolkit sagemaker_mxnet_container

    # set sagemaker_mxnet_container.training.main as framework entry point
    ENV SAGEMAKER_TRAINING_MODULE sagemaker_mxnet_container.training:train

 In the example above, MXNet and Python libraries are already installed in the base container.
-The framework container only needs to install SageMaker Containers and the SageMaker MXNet container package.
+The framework container only needs to install SageMaker Training Toolkit and the SageMaker MXNet container package.
 The environment variable ``SAGEMAKER_TRAINING_MODULE`` determines that the function ``train`` under the module ``training`` of the container package is going to be invoked when the container starts.